Monthly Meditations On The Word Of God

 [Back to Contents]

-November 2024 - They all gave out of their wealth; but she, out of her poverty, put in everything—all she had to live on.
-(Mk.
-12:44)
+November - They all gave out of their wealth; but she, out of her poverty, put in everything—all she had to live on.
+(Mark 12:44)

 This verse comes at the conclusion of chapter 12 in the Gospel of Mark.
 Jesus is in the Temple in Jerusalem where he is both observing and teaching.
 Looking at the scene through his eyes, we become aware of the involvement of many different characters: people are simply passing through, some have come to worship, some are dignitaries in long robes and some are rich people throwing their substantial offerings into the temple treasury.